lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

   If CRED is already installed, the SPO moves to Step 2.
 Otherwise, the SPO moves to Step 3.

-* (2) The SPO determines if the stored CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
+* (2) The SPO determines if the stored CRED is currently trusted and valid, e.g., by verifying that CRED has not expired and has not been revoked.

   Performing such a validation might require the SPO to first process an EAD item included in message_1.